Features

 Key Principle:

 By default, work begins as soon as dependencies are satisfied.
-SNET dates are explicit constraints, not implicit planning artifacts.
+SNET dates are explicit constraints, not artifacts with dual meanings depending on context.

-Tasks don't have "end dates" — they have FNLT dates
+Tasks don't have "end dates" — they have FNLT alarms

 Want to "pin" a date?